interstitialRedirectModalTitle

 Visit

 For a chance to see bison grazing, consider also visiting nearby TNC Kankakee Sands-Indiana preserve, an 8,000-acre restored prairie that is home to a herd of bison and other wildlife.
-The distance between the Indiana Kankakee Sands preserve and the Illinois Kankakee Sands preserve is about 20 minutes by car.
+The distance between the Indiana Kankakee Sands preserve and the Illinois Kankakee Sands Preserves is about 20 minutes by car.

 • Walking, birding and nature photography are all welcomed at Kankakee Sands-Illinois.
 Our staff are available to provide guided tours to schools, clubs and other groups.
 For more information, contact Mihesha Gibbs (mihesha.gibbs@tnc.org).